 The Czech Republic is famous for a large number of springs and spas.
 Well-known spas are to be found in the towns of Karlovy Vary, Mariánské Lázně, Františkovy Lázně and Luhačovice.

 Population and Settlement

 10.2 million people.
-About 90 percent are ethnic Czechs, who speak Czech.
-Unlike some of their neighbors (including the very Catholic Poles and Slovaks), Czechs are inclined to be agnostic: One in four is Roman Catholic, but the majority (60 percent) list their religion as unaffiliated.
+About 90 percent are ethnic Czechs who speak Czech.
+Unlike some of their neighbours (including the very Catholic Poles and Slovaks), Czechs are inclined to be agnostic: One in four is Roman Catholic, but most (60 percent) list their religion as unaffiliated.